Honours Bachelor of Science - Nursing

 Career Opportunities

 Graduates can be employed across the healthcare sector as Registered Nurses.
-The Canadian Nurses Association suggests that by 2022 there will be a shortage of 60,000 full time RNs in Canada.
+A 2018 analysis predicted a shortage of 117,600 nurses in Canada by 2030 (Scheffler & Arnold, 2018).
 In spite of increases in numbers of students entering nursing education and more graduates, the rate of growth is not keeping up with demand.

 Program Learning Outcomes